SUJAYBARAI/Car_Price_Prediction/README.md

-# 🚗 Car Price Prediction App
+# 🚗 Car Price Prediction Web App

 This project is a **Machine Learning Web App** that predicts the **selling price of cars**.
 The app is built using **Streamlit** and trained on the **CarDekho dataset**.